Joker Arroyo: As Executive Secretary

-Arroyo was appointed as the Presidential Executive Assistant, later reverted as Executive Secretary, and he was one of the first appointees of Corazon Aquino after she was inaugurated in Club Filipino in San Juan.
+Arroyo was appointed as the Presidential Executive Assistant, later reverted as Executive Secretary, and he was one of the first appointees of Corazon Aquino after she was inaugurated at the Club Filipino in San Juan, Metro Manila.
 Arroyo served as Aquino's alter ego in her issuance of Executive Orders (formerly Presidential Decrees).
 These include the creation of the Family Code, the Presidential Commission on Good Government, creation of the 1986 Freedom Constitution, and the removal of local government officials loyal to Marcos and appointment of Officers-In-Charge.
 One Aquino decision, the release of Communist leader Jose Maria Sison, sparked the September 1987 coup attempt initiated by rebel military leaders.
-Due to intense pressure from the Philippine Congress in the following months, Aquino accepted Arroyo's resignation.Chua-Eoan, H. "The Philippines The Joker Was Not Laughing", Time p.
-2, September 21, 1987.
-Retrieved February 21, 2007.
+Due to intense pressure from the Philippine Congress in the following months, Aquino accepted Arroyo's resignation.

-Aside from being Executive Secretary, he became Chairman of the Philippine National Bank and as Executive Director for the Philippines in the Asian Development Bank from 1986 to 1990.
+Aside from being Executive Secretary, he became chair of the Philippine National Bank and executive director for the Philippines at the Asian Development Bank from 1986 to 1990.

 Arroyo has received various awards and commendations for his significant contributions to the law profession and public service.
-Among these are the Philippine Bar Association's Most Distinguished Award for Justice as a “man beholden to no one except to his country” and a Senate Resolution No. 100 enacted in the 8th Congress commending him for his invaluable services to the Filipino people.
+Among these are the Philippine Bar Association's Most Distinguished Award for Justice as a "man beholden to no one except to his country" and a Senate Resolution No. 100 enacted in the 8th Congress commending him for his invaluable services to the Filipino people.